zwshen/notes-writing/writing-lessons/knuth-mathwriting-working.md

-The last things that Wilf discussed were two handouts (§28 and §29 below): “Enumeration of orbits of mappings under action of $Cn$, the cyclic group,” and “Counting necklaces.”
+The last things that Wilf discussed were two handouts (§28 and §29 below): “Enumeration of orbits of mappings under action of $Cn$, the cyclic group,” and “Counting necklaces.”
 Each handout discusses the same mathematical problem, solved the same way.
 “Enumeration of …” takes a half page; “Counting Necklaces” takes four pages.